Rolling Acres Mall: 201117: Closure and demolition

 Shortly after the 2010 sale, Sears announced it would be closing its location at the mall, and it closed on April 3, 2011.
 JCPenney announced in January 2011 that it would eliminate all outlet stores; nine months later, SB Capital Group purchased all JCPenney Outlet Stores with plans to rename them and continue to operate them, including the Rolling Acres store, under the name JC's 5 Star Outlet.
 This venture was also unsuccessful, and all of the JC's 5 Star Outlet locations were closed in 2013.
-On December 31, 2013, the store was closed, which left the entire mall vacant.
+On December 31, 2013, the store was closed, which left the entire mall completely abandoned.

 A sheriff's sale was set to be held in October 2014, but was called off because of a filed bankruptcy on the part of Premier.
 The city attempted another sheriff's sale in March 2015 but it was again delayed to June 16, 2015, by an incorrect dismissal of the previous bankruptcy case.
 On June 16, the mall was once again pulled from sheriff's sale at the last second by a second bankruptcy filing by the owner.
 Subsequent sheriff's sales on August 6 and October 6 also failed at the last minute by bankruptcy filings.
 An agreement was reached in November 2015 to force the sale of the mall while legally barring Premier from filing for bankruptcy until two months after sales proceedings ended.

 After subsequent sheriff's sales failed in mid-2016, the mall was foreclosed by Summit County on June 26, 2016.
 This transferred ownership to City of Akron who, the council said they would seek to work with a developer and that the buildings would be demolished.
 Four former department store buildings are still owned by other companies.
 In September 2016, the former location of JCPenney was sold to the city of Akron, as it was not demolished until after the rest of the mall.

 Later in 2017, demolition had finished.
 The former JCPenney building demolition began in August 2017, with full demolition of the main mall building completed in October.
 The former Target was in use as a Storage of America facility until 2017.
-The former Sears hosts Pinnacle Paper Recycling Company, and the former Dillard's hosted Old Main Storage, a private storage company until November 2018.
+The former Dillard's hosted Old Main Storage, a private storage company, until November 2018 and the former Sears currently hosts Rumpke Trash Pickup & Recycling Services (formerly Pinnacle Paper Recycling Company).
+To date, the former Sears is the only part of Rolling Acres Mall that has not been demolished.

+2017–present: Future of the site

 In 2019, following the property's demolition, it was rumored that Amazon planned to develop a distribution facility on the site of the former mall.
 On July 22, 2019, a statement was issued by the city of Akron that Amazon had officially acquired the land.
 Construction on the new distribution center began in September.
 Approximately 1,500 jobs were to become available when construction was completed.
 The center opened on November 1, 2020.